 ZORA!
 Festival.
-The folklorist and writer (1891–1960) was from Eatonville (a 30-min. drive north of Orlando), the country’s oldest incorporated African-American town.
-This weeklong event includes lectures and a 2-day public art fair.
-407/647-3307; www.zorafestival.org.
+The folklorist and writer Zora Neale Hurston (1891–1960) was from Eatonville (a 30-min. drive north of Orlando), the country’s oldest incorporated African-American town.
+This weeklong event includes lectures and an art fair. www.zorafestival.org.

 Winter Park Bach Festival.
 This annual event at Rollins College began in 1935 and has evolved into one of the country’s better choral fests.
 Although it has stretched to include other composers and guest artists (Handel, P.D.Q.
 Bach), at least one concert is devoted to Johann.
-It takes place mid-February to early March, with scattered one-off guest performances throughout the year.
-407/646-2182; www.bachfestivalflorida.org.
+It takes place mid-February to early March, with scattered one-off guest performances throughout the year. www.bachfestivalflorida.org; 407/646-2182.

 Epcot’s International Flower & Garden Festival.
 See March for full listing, above.